kailash-manasarovar/statement/docs/timeline/2025/april.md

 - A month or so later it comes out he was in juvenile detention for attacking a girlfriend.
 He resigned from parliament because of this.
 - Later, I found out he was part of the Rape Gang Inquiry process with Rupert Lowe and I wasn't happy about that.
 - You have to question people's motivations, and their ability or inability to heal.
-- At the September Reform Conference another "landslide" MP, a young man from Essex again, stood up in a meeting about *what's happening to young men* in which a conservative MP I really like had spoken about the documented and unarguable detrimental effects of porn on young people, and an audience member had even spoken about her experience of sexual abuse, and this young man stood up and defended porn with a snicker, literally - that'll be on video somewhere.
+- Speaking of snickering, at September's Reform Conference another "landslide" MP, a young man from Essex again, stood up in a meeting about *what's happening to young men* in which a conservative politician I really like (Miriam Cates) had spoken about the documented and unarguable detrimental effects of porn on young people, and an audience member had even spoken about her experience of sexual abuse, and this young man stood up and defended porn with a snicker, literally a snicker - that'll be on video somewhere.
 - I was going to ask him what his favorite genre was (and if it includes rape, it always does you see)... but I didn't.
-That's the question to ask them.
+- That's the question to ask them.
+- Porn-addicts are not interested in consent and it's helpful to point out how outrageous this is.

 ## Chris tells me nearly all his N8 records have sold